SAP-samples/teched2023-AI266/exercises/ex1/README.md

 AI Launchpad URL - [https://teched-launchpad-demo.ai-launchpad.prodintern.eu-central-1.aws.apps.ml.hana.ondemand.com](https://teched-launchpad-demo.ai-launchpad.prodintern.eu-central-1.aws.apps.ml.hana.ondemand.com)

-Click on the above link, you should be logged directly into the app.
-If prompted for credentials provide the username as `DL_652F6D2C1B59E6028C215346@global.corp.sap` and for password please check with the presenters.

 ### 1. Register Object Store

 Object Store is used as storage for your datasets, models, resultsets inside the SAP AI Core ecosystem.
 Currently AI Core supports S3, Azure blob storage, WebHDFS and Alicloud OSS.
 For our use case let's use S3.